bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 ### New Buttons
 If you open an Integration Flow, the plugin will automatically add a "Messages", a "Trace" and a "Info" button in the Integration-Flow-Designer.
 #### Message Button
 The "Message" button opens a small dragable sidebar with the last processed messages.
 You can jump directly to infos and traces of the message run.
-If you hover messages with error, you will see the error message directly.
+If you hover status icon of message, you will see a pop-up with the error message directly.
+If you click on the time button,InlineTrace is activated (Only when trace was activated for message).
+If you click on a color coded integration flow item and trace is available, a pop-up opens with the trace of the message at this point.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/ConVista-CPI-Helper-Chrome-Extension/master/images/screenshots/chrome1.png)

 ![Screenshot](https://raw.githubusercontent.com/dbeck121/ConVista-CPI-Helper-Chrome-Extension/master/images/screenshots/chrome4.png)